akshitagupta23/Capstone_Project/README.md

 # Capstone_Project
 ## Churn Prediction Web-App

+### Project Overview
+Present era of telecom industry tries to lure the customers by providing best offers and services, yet if some customer leaves its telecom provider this becomes pain point that needs to be alleivated.
+This project understand the customer attrition as a potential pain point of telecom industry.
+It involves building medium like Web APP as UI for telecom leadership and C-suite executives to help them find the rationality of customer decision of leaving.
+Open source data has been used to build the Web App which is being powered by machine learning at the back end to provide best and in time prediction of the customers.

+The document consists of the methodology, results and future scope of scalability of Web-UI.
+The conclusion is that proposed use of algorithm has been proven to be lightweight and reduces time latency.

 ### Problem Statement
 Customer Churn is one of the nightmares any organisation wants to see.
 It incurs expenditures on any organization and loss of brand value.
 To tackle this we need to understand the customer base that are likely to be churned.